 Hello, We Are Bluegrass Doulas

 After years of solo Doula work, Kate and Rebecca created Bluegrass Doulas in 2015.
 They knew they needed more for their clients, their businesses and their families.
 Over a three day long text message while on vacation, they developed their partnership.
 This partnership allows for them to do the work they love full time, while providing the best service and resources to families in the Louisville area.
+They are especially passionate about serving families who have traditionally been underserved in the medical community, specifically families of color and LGBTQIA families.

 Established in 2015, Kate and Rebecca, along with their team, have supported over 500 families through life's biggest moments.